zivavu/arcDrawer/README.md

 # arcDrawer

-App that lets you create fotorealistic stuff in few minutes(but is garbage anyway)
+App that lets you create 'fotorealistic' stuff in few minutes(but is garbage anyway)

 You kinda have to play with the arcs values to understand them